Tamara de Lempicka: Warsaw and St. Petersburg (1894–1917)

 The Russian Revolution in November 1917 overturned their comfortable life.
-In December 1917, Tadeusz Łempicki was arrested in the middle of the night by the Cheka, the secret police.
+In December 1917, Tadeusz Łempicki, who was believed to be a member of the Tsar's secret police, was arrested in the middle of the night by the Cheka, the Soviet secret police.
 Tamara searched the prisons for him, and with the help of the Swedish consul, to whom she offered her favors, she secured his release.
 They traveled to Copenhagen then to London and finally to Paris, where Tamara's family had also found refuge.